Not a Member? Get access to HR news and resources that you can trust.

 Vacancies are defined as open positions that employers are actively trying to fill.
 LINE data cover exempt vacancies, or primarily salaried positions, and nonexempt vacancies, which are mostly hourly jobs.
 Changes in the number of job vacancies can be one of the earliest indicators of a shift in the balance between labor supply and demand.
 Typically, exempt employment fluctuates by smaller rates than nonexempt employment during economic downturns and expansions.

 In April, a net total of 22.9 percent3 of manufacturers reported increases in exempt vacancies (32.4 percent reported more vacancies, 9.4 percent reported fewer), up 11.7 points from April 2016.
-In the service sector, a net total of 16.14 percent of respondents reported increases in exempt vacancies in April (28.0 percent reported more vacancies, 12.0 percent reported fewer), down 4.3 points from Aprl 2016.
+In the service sector, a net total of 16.14 percent of respondents reported increases in exempt vacancies in April (28.0 percent reported more vacancies, 12.0 percent reported fewer), down 4.3 points from April 2016.

 3 Rounded to the nearest decimal place